 You can’t modify the colors of your applications

 When using an unactivated version, Windows 10 won’t allow you to modify the colors of your taskbar, Windows, and several other applications.
-Instead, Windows will automatically pick a default color (blue).
+Instead, it will automatically pick a default color (blue).

-While most users don’t mind the default color, you’ll need to activate your Windows if you want to switch to a different color.
+While most users don’t mind the default color, you must activate your Windows to switch to a different color.

 You’ll have an impersonal Lock Screen

-Similar to the limitation in setting background photos, an unactivated Windows 10 won’t allow you to modify the lock screen to suit your preferences, meaning you’ll have to settle for Windows’ automatic lock screen changes.
+Similar to the limitation in setting background photos, an unactivated copy won’t allow you to modify the lock screen to suit your preferences, meaning you’ll have to settle for Windows’ automatic lock screen changes.

 However, the good thing is that you can set your preferred lock screen by right-clicking an image and selecting the ‘Set as lock screen’ button.